 And, let’s be honest, how on Earth will you push out a baby if you are dead full of food?

-In today’s culture, where everybody is talking about birth plans and home births, you may be wondering if you are giving away your choices or choosing to be in any way limited by going to a (gasp) hospital to give birth.
+In today’s culture, where everybody is talking about birth plans and home births, you may be wondering if you are going to be in any way limited by going to a hospital to give birth.

 Rest assured, you are still the boss.